onesupercoder/rack-livereload/README.md

   # or, if you're using better_errors:
   config.middleware.insert_before Rack::Lock, Rack::LiveReload

-  # or, if you're using better_erros with rails 6.
+  # or, if you're using better_errors with rails 6.
   config.middleware.insert_before Rack::Runtime, Rack::LiveReload

   # ...